 Still Life: Vase with Pink Roses, 1890, oil on canvas

 Van Gogh painted this particular painting shortly before his release from the Saint-Rémy asylum.
-As the end of his stay in Saint-Rémy and the days ahead in Auvers-sur-Oise neared, Van Gogh conveyed his optimism and enthusiasm by painting flowers.
-The painting reflects the optimism Van Gogh felt at that time about his future, both in his choice of flowers as a subject and the colors used.
+As the end of his stay in Saint-Rémy and the days ahead in Auvers-Sur-Oise neared, Van Gogh conveyed his optimism and enthusiasm by painting flowers.
+The painting reflects the optimism Van Gogh felt about his future, both in his choice of flowers as a subject and the colors used.